DanielPurdy509/HopCamp/README.md

 - The group decided to prioritize database optimization as the primary focus.
 - Faker.js was utilized to populate the initial database hosted on Supabase with simulated real-world data comprising 10,000 virtual users.
-- The backend server of HipCamp was hosted on Digital Ocean droplets, enabling individual group members to conduct local tests on a shared server environment.
+- The backend server of HopCamp was hosted on Digital Ocean droplets, enabling individual group members to conduct local tests on a shared server environment.
 - Testing comprised of baseline, smoke, load, stress, spike, and breakpoint tests.

 ### Findings: